prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 ### Front USB

-If you plan on plugging in USB flash drives on a consistent basis without having to pull a reach around you might want to go for an option that includes USB 3.0 with the front panel IO.
+If you plan on plugging in [USB](https://www.techopedia.com/definition/2320/universal-serial-bus-usb){: target="_blank"} flash drives on a consistent basis without having to pull a reach around you might want to go for an option that includes USB 3.0 with the front panel IO.

 ### Expansion Support